 according to the abundance of his steadfast love;

-33 for he does not willingly afflict
+33 for he does not afflict from his heart

 or grieve the children of men.